 Balfour Town and North District are adjacent to each other, and it’s difficult to tell exactly where one ends and the other begins.
 Much of the development and residences on Salt Cay are found in this central area.

-South District is found about .6 of a mile (1 km) south of the two other settlements, across the expansive Town Salinas.
+The largely residential South District is found about 0.6 miles (1 km) south of the two other settlements, across the expansive Town Salinas.